reliatec-gmbh/LibreClinica/docs/manuals/administrator-manual.md

 - https://play.google.com/store/search?q=authenticator&c=apps
 - https://www.apple.com/de/search/authenticator

-Also note that there is no internet or netwrok needed as authenticator apps are working on a time basis.
+Also note that there is no internet or network needed as authenticator apps are working on a time basis.

 # Configuring 2-factor authentication (APPLICATION)

 The following workflow describes the procedure how  _LibreClinica_  users can activate their account for 2-factor authentication.

 Just log in to the system and click on _Tasks_  ->  _Update Profile_ .
-When swichting  _Authentication Type_  to  _2-Factor Authentication_  the  _QR-Code_ button is getting visible.
+When switching  _Authentication Type_  to  _2-Factor Authentication_  the  _QR-Code_ button is getting visible.
 Click  _QR-Code_ to generate the QR code and scan it with your authenticator app on your mobile device.
 When successfully scanned the changes have to be confirmed by pressing _Confirm Profile Changes_ and finally update your made profile changes.

 ![administrator home](administrator-manual_images/change-user-profile-application.png "change user profile")